CTDdata/govtDataLab/README.md

 https://nces.ed.gov/

-Navigating these data can be tricky, and is also part of a data scientist's job.
+Navigating these data can be tricky, and is also part of a data scientist's job. <br>
-In order to download the code for today's lab and modify, CD into your working class folder using the command line, then enter the following commands.
+In order to download the code for today's lab and modify it, CD into your working class folder using the command line, then enter the following commands:

 ```
 git clone https://github.com/CTDdata/govtDataLab